jackli12/quic-readme/README.md

 3.Switching network Environment
 Switch between wifi and mobile networks for the test to verify the download speed of different networks 4.multiple test
-</br>Repeat flow 2 and 3 for multiple tests
+</br>Repeat flow 2 and 3 for multiple tests,Test more than 10 times

 II、Matters needing attention
 </br>1.
 Make sure your phone has Google services.
 Quic is not supported without Google services